ENCODE-DCC/encoded/README.rst

     NOTE:  If you have issues with postgres or the python interface to it (psycogpg2) you probably need to install postgresql via homebrew (as above)

+If you wish to completely rebuild the application, or have updated dependencies:
+    $ make clean

+    Then goto Step 3.

 Step 4: Start the application locally